wesleydevel/Rocky/README.md

 # Rocky
--application for study .net core using entity.
+- application for study .net core using entity.
--simple app.
+- simple app.